binary10/Objects/notes.md

 * Adding a malicious method -- the only solution is encapsulation
 * 80% of code base should be written in terms of interfaces
 * Patterns are discovered not invented
-* A pattern is a general technique -- not a specific solutionA piece of code demonstrating the pattern is not the pattern itself.
+* A pattern is a general technique -- not a specific solution
+* A piece of code demonstrating the pattern is not the pattern itself.
 * Classes and objects can participate in multiple patterns simultaneously
 * Patterns can look the same but differ in dynamic behavior
 * Reify -- to make real.
 A pattern is reified by a design, not an instance